Creating New Worker

 Step 8: Scale the worker

-Please ensure to choose a number, which will be a divisor of kafka topic partitions, so the load is distributed between the worker instances evenly.
+Please ensure to choose a number which will be a divisor of Kafka topic partitions, so the load is distributed between the worker instances evenly.
+See Kafka Topic Configuration for partition defaults and how to override them.